-Bloomberg News reported that the full acquisition of Navistar could cost $3 billion to $4 billion and could be funded wholly by parent company Volkswagen AG despite talk of a initial public offering.
+Bloomberg News reported that the full acquisition of Navistar could cost $3 billion to $4 billion, and could be funded wholly by parent company Volkswagen AG, despite talk of an initial public offering (IPO).

-VW Truck & Bus was formed in 2015 from bundling the MAN, Scania and Volkswagen Caminhões e Ônibus truck and bus brands.
-The new unit then initiated its “Global Champions” strategy, results of which the VW Truck & Bus executive board provided during the Monday roundtable.
+VW Truck & Bus was formed in 2015, from bundling the MAN, Scania and Volkswagen Caminhões e Ônibus truck and bus brands.
+The new unit then initiated its “Global Champions” strategy, the results of which the VW Truck & Bus executive board provided during the Monday roundtable.

-Revenues have increased by nearly 17 percent over the past three years, and last year alone VW Truck & Bus saw revenues of €23.9 billion, or more than $29.5 billion.
-With brand market share at 35 percent in Germany, one third in Europe and 40 percent in Brazil, VW Truck & Bus next targets North America as evidenced by the $256 joint procurement venture with Navistar that closed last March.
+Revenues have increased by nearly 17 percent over the past three years, and last year alone, VW Truck & Bus saw revenues of €23.9 billion ($29.5 billion).
+With brand market share at 35 percent in Germany, one third in Europe and 40 percent in Brazil, VW Truck & Bus will next target North America, as evidenced by the $256 million joint procurement venture with Navistar that closed last March.

-That deal not only allowed VW Truck and Bus direct access to NAFTA but furthered company development of engine and drive train technologies in conjunction with Navistar.
-The parent company IC Bus, meanwhile, has worked with its partner to develop electric vehicles, such as the chargE concept school bus, and to enhance connected technologies such as OnCommand Connection.
+That deal not only allowed VW Truck & Bus direct access to NAFTA, but furthered company development of engine and drive train technologies in conjunction with Navistar.
+The parent company, IC Bus, meanwhile, has worked with its partner to develop electric vehicles, such as the chargE concept school bus, and to enhance connected technologies, such as OnCommand Connection.

 Following last week’s news that VW Truck & Bus also finalized a strategic partnership with Hino Trucks, Navistar reiterated to School Transportation News that it remains on schedule to achieve at least $500 million in savings over the next five years from the VW deal.